 An automated hopper is the most convenient for fuelling your biomass boiler.
 This mechanism can store a large number of wood chips or pellets, which it feeds into the combustion chamber at set intervals.
 While it’s a handy solution that needs minimal input on your part, it does take up a sizeable chunk of space – which you should take into account before committing to your purchase.

 Also known as “surge bins”, these systems work much like automated ones, albeit with a bit more human input.
 That’s because their hoppers are smaller and need more frequent re-filling.
 While that translates into more work, these systems are more efficient and cost less.
 Their other benefit is their compact size, which makes a semi-automated boiler ideal for domestic use where space may be limited.

 Typically fuelled by logs, these are the cheapest biomass boilers on the market.
 They require frequent attention, as the operator has to hand-feed the wood logs into the filling chamber.
 That said, these manual systems take up way less space, and can prove quite efficient when paired with a quality thermal storage tank.

 Regardless of how the boiler is fuelled, you will need to figure out where, and how you store the fuel.
 Even automated hoppers need refuelling, so you want to keep the source reasonably close to the boiler.

 When we talk about boiler size, we mean its output, either in kWs or BTUs.

 You should choose your biomass boiler size based on the expected heating demand.
 Trust a licensed heating engineer to figure this out.
 These professionals will account for certain key factors that a layman is likely to omit.
 As a norm, they will factor in the following:

-- the total external wall area
+- building type, dimensions, and total external wall area

 - geographic location